-As for Michigan State, these are guys Ohio State needs to gameplan for over the next five weeks.
-I don’t know if the message is clear enough: this version of Sparty is a top 10 team, and this team being unranked is bizarre.
+As for Michigan State, this is the team Ohio State needs to gameplan for over the next five weeks.
+I'm shouting this from the rooftops: this version of Sparty is a top-10 team, and MSU being unranked is bizarre.
 Even considering its offensive stinkers (Western Michigan, Notre Dame, Purdue), if Michigan State’s awesome defense stalls Ohio State’s offense it could nab Ohio State’s Rose Bowl berth.
-Next week Michigan State plays Big Brother, aka #22 Michigan.
+Next week Michigan State plays Big Brother, aka No. 22 Michigan.

 Iowa (5-3, 2-2) 17, Northwestern (4-4, 0-4) 10, OT

 The quickest game in the country was perhaps the least interesting, as Iowa ground out an overtime win against plummeting Northwestern.

 Iowa led 10-0 at halftime thanks to a Damon Bullock touchdown run.
 Northwestern came back with a Kain Colter TD pass and a Jeff Budzien field goal to tie it.
 At the end of the fourth quarter Iowa was close to scoring, but a Chi Chi Ariguzo interception ended the threat.
 In overtime, Jake Rudock hit C.J.
 Fiedorowicz with an eight-yard touchdown pass to put Iowa up, and then Louis Trinca-Pasat sacked Colter on fourth down to end the game.